 Do Not Get “Married” to Your Product Idea

 I work with people in an eight-week series format.
 We start off the program by saying “get out of your head.”
-Entrepreneurs get stuck into focusing too much on what they think the product is, and there’s all these other thoughts and ideas swirling around in there that they can never focus.
-So if we get it all out on paper, you can focus and actually dig in “what is the product?”.
+Entrepreneurs get stuck into focusing too much on what they think the product market fit is.
+There’s all these other thoughts and ideas swirling around in there that they can never focus.
+So if we get it all out on paper, you can focus and actually dig into “what is the product?”.